kontist/kontist.github.io/docs.markdown

 This session is automatically destroyed once the browser is closed.
 If you want to explicitly logout the user you can redirect him to the `/oauth/logout` endpoint.
 This should be done inside the browser context and in a hidden iframe.

 ### Limits
 To ensure our API is available to all of our users, we do apply some limits.
-Depending from the situation, the actual limits may vary.
+Depending on the situation, the actual limits may vary.
 Please make sure to stay below the following values to be on the safe side.

 Requests: <100 per minute
 Maximal query size: 10,000 characters